tarehart/AutoLeague/README.md

 Recommended: Use [Bakkesmod](https://bakkesmod.com/) and have 'Automatically save all replays' enabled.

+Installation:
+- To install, clone this repo and run `pip install -e .` in the directory containing `setup.py`.
+- This should give you access to the `autoleagueplay` command line tool.
+Try `autoleague --help`.

 Usage:
 ```
 autoleagueplay (odd | even) <path/to/current/ladder.txt>  | Plays an odd or even week from the given ladder